-The following images indicate the location of the base cover and provide a visual representation of the installation procedure.
+The following image indicates the location of the battery and provides a visual representation of the installation procedure.

 - 1. Connect the battery cable to the system board, if applicable. - 2.
-Connect the LED cable to the system board, if applicable. - 3.
+Place the base cover on top of the palm-rest and keyboard assembly. - 3.
 Align the screw holes on the base cover with the screw holes on the palm-rest and keyboard assembly, and then snap the base cover into place. - 4.
-Replace the six screws (M2x7) that secure the base cover to the palm-rest and keyboard assembly. - 5.
-Tighten the four captive screws that secure the base cover to the palm-rest and keyboard assembly.
+Tighten the two captive screws that secure the base cover to the palm-rest and keyboard assembly. - 5.
+Replace the five (M2x4) screws that secure the base cover to the palm-rest and keyboard assembly.

-1. Follow the procedure in After working inside your computer.
+1. Follow the procedure in after working inside your computer.